smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Template Subscription Buttons/index.md

 @![iOS]
 ### Subscribe with a Block Handler
-Once you have subscribed to the button the handler will be called when the button has been selected.
+Once you have subscribed to the button, the handler will be called when the button has been selected.
 If there is an error subscribing to the subscribe button it will be returned in the `error` parameter.

 ##### Objective-C
 ```objc